garrandall/popular-music-data/tracks/rock-lobster-the-b-52s.md

 Put on the lifeguard
 Pass the tanning butter

-Here comes a stingray (ooh wok ooh wok)
+Here comes a stingray (oh wok oh wok)
 There goes a manta ray (ah ah ah)
 In walked a jellyfish (huah)
 There goes a dogfish (rea-owr)